 What is a Hot-n-Ready® Lunch Combo?

-The Hot-n-Ready® Lunch Combo is available between 11 am and 2 pm at most locations.
+The HOT-N-READY Lunch Combo is available between 11 a.m. and 2 p.m. at most locations.

 In most cases, the combo will be ready and waiting for you when you walk in and ask for it.
 (You may have to wait a few minutes if the store is unusually busy and has gotten a little behind.)

-You can usually add condiments like crushed red pepper or some kind of dipping sauce without extra charges, though this policy can vary from location to location.
+Expect to find Pepsi, Mountain Dew, Sierra Mist sodas and Aquafina bottled water, plus a few other options depending on your market.
+You may be able to add condiments like crushed red pepper or some dipping sauce without extra charges, though this policy may vary from location to location.

 How to Prove You’re a Veteran

-- U.S. Uniformed Services Retired ID card
+- A U.S. uniformed services retired ID card

 - An ID card from veterans organizations like the American Legion or Veterans of Foreign Wars.

-- If you bring your family or friends, they’ll have to pay (unless they’re also veterans or active duty military members).
+- If you bring your family or friends, they’ll have to pay (unless they’re also veterans or active-duty military members).

-- Little Caesars’ offer applies only on Veterans Day itself, Sunday, Nov.
-11, even though the federal government will observe the holiday the following Monday.
+- Little Caesars’ offer applies only on Veterans Day, Nov.
+11, 2022.

 What to Expect at Little Caesars

-The Illitches also own the National Hockey League team Detroit Red Wings and Major League Baseball’s Detroit Tigers.
+Mike and Marian Ilitch founded the company in 1959.
+The pair also owns the National Hockey League team Detroit Red Wings and Major League Baseball’s Detroit Tigers.
 The Detroit Pistons pro basketball team now plays in Little Caesars Arena.